Sleaker/deadair_eco_no_da_wares/README.md

 - Adjusts ware pricing to balance credits / m3 so traders will be rewarded for prioritizing shipping needed resources.
 - Adjusts ware production cycles to standard increments.
 Scales required resources to match ratio from vanilla (Station calculator will still be accurate for ratio of modules not including workforce).
 - Adjusts workforce effects to be more pronounced.
 This allows fewer stations for increased performance and increases the importance of food and medical supplies to a healthy economy.
-- Adds three new types of wares (Advanced Schematics, Military Schematics, and Labor Union Contracts).
+- <del>Adds three new types of wares (Advanced Schematics, Military Schematics, and Labor Union Contracts).
 These are using placeholder station modules for now.
 The wares are secondary resources that stations can use to double production amount and are produced in modules.
-The modules produce a very small amount without workforce but have the highest workforce impact of any wares in the game.
+The modules produce a very small amount without workforce but have the highest workforce impact of any wares in the game.</del>
-- The amount of secondary resources required at each station is balanced based on ware type and potential profit of the production cycles.
+- <del>The amount of secondary resources required at each station is balanced based on ware type and potential profit of the production cycles.</del>
 - Adds a separate production method of energy cells for Xenon with values balanced for lack of workforce.
 - Reduces construction time of modules so that the majority of the wait is for resources.
 - Removes hullparts from station construction resources.
 This reduces the chance of a hull part shortage from building ships causing an entire economy to seize.
 Amount of claytronics and energy cells increased to match pre-change average credit cost.